 We believe every employee must feel able to bring their true authentic self to work.
 Sadly, the Australian Workplace Equality Index, a benchmark for LGBTQ workplace inclusion, shows that many Aussies still don't feel comfortable bringing their whole selves to work.
 And according to Diversity Works New Zealand, less than 2-in-5 organisations have a policy or programme to ensure they are inclusive of the LGBTQIA+ community.

 To better understand how we can help all our employees feel comfortable bringing their whole selves to work, we've partnered with Pride in Diversity – an Australian not-for-profit program for LGBTQIA+ workplace inclusion specialising in HR, organisational change and workplace diversity.

 We’ve also achieved the Rainbow Tick certification in New Zealand – this is a quality framework that helps organisations show that they are safe, inclusive and affirming services and employers for the LGBTQIA+ community.

-Our brands are also driving action for LGBTQIA+ inclusion.
+And our brands are also driving action for LGBTQIA+ inclusion.
 For example, in 2017 Ben and Jerry's banned two of the same flavoured scoops in all scoop stores until marriage equality came into effect in Australia.
 No marriage equality meant no same flavour scoops, because love comes in all flavours.
-Read more here.”
+Read more here.